Edible bird's nest: Counterfeiting

 Besides the natural colouration process, the white nests can be treated with red pigment to defraud buyers, but methods have been developed to determine an adulterated nest.
 Natural red cave nests are often found in limestone caves in Pak Phayun District, Thailand.

 The high returns and growing demand have attracted counterfeiters, leading to the halt of Malaysian nest exports to China.
 The Malaysian government has since employed RFID technology to thwart counterfeiting by micro-chipping nests with details about harvesting, packaging, and transport.
 Industrial quality-control techniques such as failure mode and effects analysis have been applied to bird's nest processing at nesting houses in Sarawak, Malaysia, and reported by a research team at Universiti Malaysia Sarawak.

 Authentication

-The high demand for edible bird's nest has garnered the attention of counterfeiters to defraud buyers.
-Fake edible bird's nest or edible bird's nest with adulterants may be harmful to those who consume it.
+The high demand for edible bird's nest has attracted counterfeiters.
+Fake edible bird's nest or edible bird's nest with adulterants may be harmful to consumers.
 Hence, there is an urgent need to find a solution to the issues regarding the authenticity and quality of the edible bird's nest.
 Numerous sophisticated techniques have been used for the detection of adulterants in edible bird's nest such as energy disperse X-ray microanalysis, electronic microscopy and spectroscopy.
 Some other methods including DNA-based polymerase chain reactions, protein-based two-dimension gel electrophoresis and genetic identification based on mitochondrial DNA have found applications in the authentication of edible bird's nest.

 Previous studies used gel electrophoresis in combination with liquid chromatographic methods to identify some common adulterants in edible bird's nest.
 In this study, gel electrophoresis and liquid chromatography were used for protein profiling and amino acids studies of cave and house nests, and others samples such as white fungus, fish swimming bladder, jelly and egg white.
 Each of the samples had a unique protein profile which will be reflected on the protein gel and these results were supported by the chromatographic analysis.
 Gel electrophoresis also was used to identify and differentiate the edible bird's nests based on their geographical origins.